-- 17.1 The Council is responsible for the maintenance of material and equipment of the Police Force. - 17.2 The Council agrees to replace the material and equipment acquired during the term of this Agreement if: - a) the replacement cost of the material or equipment is less than the cost to maintain it; or - b) the replacement of the material or equipment is necessary due to wear or obsolescence. - 17.3 During the term of this Agreement, material and equipment may be sold by the Council at fair market value.
+- 17.1 The Council is responsible for the maintenance of material and equipment of the Police Force. - 17.2 The Council agrees to replace the material and equipment if: - a) the replacement cost of the material or equipment is less than the cost to maintain it; or - b) the replacement of the material or equipment is necessary due to wear or obsolescence. - 17.3 During the term of this Agreement, material and equipment may be sold by the Council at fair market value.